SalmanJubayeed/GoSmartCity/README.md

 GoSmartCity is a web application designed to help people moving to a new city easily find housing, navigate traffic, discover dining spots, and manage their budgets.

+🌐 Live Demo

+Check out the live version of GoSmartCity: GoSmartCity Live

+(Replace YOUR_LIVE_DEMO_LINK_HERE with your actual InfinityFree URL.)

 🚀 Features

 User registration and login system